 At number 9 on our list of the best dog breeds for women is the Shiba Inus.

-These dogs are independent, clever canines that are often described as being part cat.
+These dogs are independent, clever canines that are often described as being a part cats.

 These guys are very speedy with a high prey drive and make great jogging buddies as long as they are kept on a leash to prevent them from wandering.